perlfloccri/NuclearSegmentationPipeline/README.md

 ```

 ## Setup
-The Nuclear Segmentation Pipeline was developed using ....
+The Nuclear Segmentation Pipeline was developed using a windows batch script.
+The batch script is necessary as we used multiple frameworks, each utilizing different python environments.
+Therefore, the python environments must be set using the requirement scripts provided.
+The following three environments have to be set: 1.
+DataGenerator 2. pix2pix image translation 3.
+U-net architecture + lasagne wrapper for the U-net architecture

 ```
 pip install -r requirements.txt